Bangor, Pennsylvania: Demographics

-Public education
+Education

 The borough is served by the Bangor Area School District.
 The district has one high school, Bangor Area High School, for grades nine through 12, one middle school, and three elementary schools: Five Points Elementary School, Washington Elementary School, and Domenick DeFranco Elementary.
 Five Points Elementary hosts kindergarten through second grade.
 Washington Elementary contains third and fourth grade, while Domenick DeFranco Elementary contains grades five and six.

 Transportation

 As of 2016, there were 21.18 mi of public roads in Bangor, of which 6.56 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 14.62 mi were maintained by the borough.

 Pennsylvania Route 191 runs north-south through Bangor, leading south toward Nazareth and Bethlehem and north toward Stroudsburg.
 Pennsylvania Route 512 (signed north-south) runs east-west through Bangor, leading east (north) toward Portland and west (south) toward Pen Argyl and Wind Gap.
-Bangor is served by the 217 bus to Bethlehem, operated by LANTA.
+Bangor is served by the 217 bus to Bethlehem, operated by LANta.

+Minor League Baseball

+Bangor minor league baseball teams played as members of the 1907 Blue Mountain League and the Class D level North Atlantic League in 1949 and 1950.
+The team was known as the "Pickers" in 1949 and the Bangor Bangors in 1950.
+The Bangor team placed sixth in both seasons of North Atlantic League play.

+In 1949, when the Bangor Pickers became members of the eight–team North Atlantic League, the Carbondale Pioneer Blues, Hazleton Mountaineers, Lebanon Chix, Mahanoy City Brewers, Nazareth Barons, Peekskill Highlanders and Stroudsburg Poconos teams joined Bangor in beginning play on May 3, 1949.